ismaelga/simpletax/README.md

-# SimpleTax

-Ruby gem for interacting with SimpleTax API
+# Ruby gem for SimpleTax API

+SimpleTax (http://gosimpletax.com) is the free, web-based tax software that helps you easily find the most savings and ensures you file an accurate tax return, no matter how complicated your affairs are.

+This Ruby library allows you to integrate your application with SimpleTax via it's REST API.
+It relies on OAuth2 for authorising access to a user's account.

 ## Installation